Quantum diamond microscopy with optimized magnetic field sensitivity and sub-ms temporal resolution

 \section{Experimental}

 A thin nitrogen-doped ([$^{14}$N] $\sim$ 10 ppm) diamond layer ($^{12}$C $>$ 99.99$\%$, 40 $\mu$m thick) is grown by chemical vapor deposition (CVD) on top of an electronic grade diamond plate by Applied Diamond Inc..
 The dimensions of the diamond plate are approximately 2 $\times$ 2 $\times$ 0.54 mm$^3$.
-The diamond is electron irradiated (1 MeV, 5 $\times$ 10$^8$/cm$^2$), and annealed in a vacuum at 800$^{\circ}$C for 4 hours and 1000 $^{\circ}$C for 2 hours, sequentially.
-An ODMR spectrum of the crystal is shown in Fig.~\ref{fig1}(a).
-The NV decoherence times, $\mathrm{T_2^*}$ and $\mathrm{T_2}$, are found to be 1.6 $\mathrm{\mu s}$ and 19.3 $\mathrm{\mu s}$ at B $\approx$ 3 mT, respectively. $\mathrm{T_2^*}$ is found by fitting the data to $C_0$exp[-$(\tau/T_2^*)$]$\sum_{i}$ cos[$\omega_i \tau]$, where $C_0$ is the maximal ODMR contrast, and $\omega_i$ is frequency due to the NV hyperfine splittings, Fig.~\ref{fig1}(b).
+The diamond is electron irradiated {(1 MeV, 5 $\times$ 10$^{18}$/cm$^2$)}, and annealed in a vacuum at 800$^{\circ}$C for 4 hours and 1000 $^{\circ}$C for 2 hours, sequentially.
+An ODMR spectrum of the crystal {when the crystal is not aligned along the $<$111$>$ direction of the crystal is shown in Fig.~\ref{fig1}(a).
+Then we adjust the external magnetic field along the $<$111$>$ direction of the crystal to measure the decoherence times,$\mathrm{T_2^*}$ and $\mathrm{T_2}$. $\mathrm{T_2^*}$ and $\mathrm{T_2}$ }are found to be 1.6 $\mathrm{\mu s}$ and 19.3 $\mathrm{\mu s}$ at B $\approx$ 3 mT, respectively. $\mathrm{T_2^*}$ is found by fitting the data to $C_0$exp[-$(\tau/T_2^*)$]$\sum_{i}$ cos[$\omega_i \tau]$, where $C_0$ is the maximal ODMR contrast, and $\omega_i$ is frequency due to the NV hyperfine splittings, Fig.~\ref{fig1}(b).
 Similarly, $\mathrm{T_2}$ is obtained by fitting the data to $C_0$exp[-$(2\tau/T_2)^p$], where $p$ is stretched exponential parameter, Fig.~\ref{fig1}(c)~\cite{par22,bau18}.